Shopify/web-configs/handbook/Best practices/React/Organization.md

 Common types to group inside a component:
 - Multiple tests into `./tests/`
-- GraphQL queries and mutations in `./graphql/`
+- GraphQL queries and mutations in `./graphql/` (if there are still too many feel free to group those as well)
+- Utility files containing helpers in `./utilities/`
 - Sub-components of the component in it's own `./components/` subfolder
-- Utility files containing helpers in `./utilities/`
+- Hooks used in the component go to `./hooks/`
+- And so on...

 A more complex component could start to look like either of these examples.
 As always, choose the grouping or abstraction that makes sense to you.